 Similar to asking eco-friendly furniture companies about their shipping, composition and design of their goods, it’s important to look into a company’s production and manufacturing practices and standards.
 Do they, for example, manufacture their furniture in a country that supports and follows the International Bill of Human Rights standard for equal pay for equal work?

 It may seem trivial while you’re browsing the internet to find sustainable furniture, but it relates directly to why you’re looking for eco-friendly and sustainable furniture.
 You’re thinking about your impact on the world.

 Buying from eco-friendly furniture stores that pay all of their employees equally supports that company’s commitment but also contributes to your personal impact on the world and everyone else in it.

-Sustainable Furniture Means Quality & Durability over Low-Cost & Replaceable
+Sustainable Furniture Means Quality and Durability Over Low-Cost and Replaceable Options

 Eco-friendly, sustainable furniture is designed to last.
 The goal is to conserve, not to contribute to the local landfill, after all.
 Sustainable furniture outlasts traditional furniture for a few reasons.
 First, sustainable furnishings are designed to be fixable.
 As noted earlier, most sustainable pieces are easy to dismantle.
 When your nightstand handle or chair leg breaks, it’s a hassle-free fix because the furniture is easy to take apart and repair.

 And it makes sense: We don’t throw away our bicycles when they get a flat tire, we replace the tire and continue riding.
 Furniture qualifies for the same treatment.